 Actions to Take:

-- Have new employees pick orders under careful supervision.
+Have new employees pick under close supervision.

-Unit of Measure Confused or Misrepresented
+Unit of Measure (UOM) Confused or Misrepresented

 Indicators: